South Dakota · Home Values · 2024

 Most affordable counties in South Dakota

-For South Dakota specifically, the Census also reports a median monthly rent of $946 and a price-to-income ratio of 3.4×.
-Both are sourced from the same 2020–2024 ACS 5-Year Estimates release.
+The Census also reports a median monthly rent of $946 and a price-to-income ratio of 3.4× for South Dakota — both from the same 2020–2024 ACS 5-Year Estimates release.

 Explore South Dakota on the map